 (Sorry I have no idea where that came from!)

 Who are you trying to appeal to?
 What would grab their attention?
 What are they interested in?
-Always keep your ideal reader in mind when writing a blog post!
-What would get them really freak'in excited?!
-(Speaking of ideal readers, feel free to check out this post on how to attract your ideal reader!)
+Always keep your ideal client in mind when writing a blog post!

 4. Use Numbers to Grab People's Attention.

 I don't know why, but there's something about using a number at the start of a headline that really gets my attention!

 Maybe it's because I know how much of something I'm about to get?
 Maybe it's because numbers insinuate some type of list?
 (And I'm obsessed with lists!!!)
 Maybe it's because I know exactly how far that particular post will drag on for?

 5. Make your readers an offer they can't refuse.

 By this I mean, what information can you promise you readers in the blog post title that will benefit them a super crap ton?

 Whether it be helpful, instructional or entertaining, what promise can you make in the title and then deliver on within your post?